 But then an article online will say that gig workers frequently make less than minimum wage, and new laws are needed to protect them.

 Who can you believe?
-What does the data actually say?
+What does the data actually say about average shopper pay?

 We pulled data from big-name job sites, the top bloggers, and other sources for driver data to give you a general sense of how much Instacart actually pays shoppers.